Mel Courtney: Return to local politics

 Courtney came out of political retirement for the 2016 local elections.
 Of the 12 successful candidates, Courtney was elected with 6,743 votes.
 Courtney was re-elected with 8,601 votes in the 2019 local elections.
 He also stood unsuccessfully in the 2019 mayoral election, placing second to incumbent mayor Rachel Reese.
-In the 2022 local elections Courtney was elected in the Stoke-Tahunanui Ward achieving the election threshold on the first iteration of voting under the STV system.
+In the 2022 local elections Courtney was elected in the Stoke-Tahunanui Ward achieving the election quota threshold on the first round or iteration of voting under the STV system.
+In the 2025 local elections Courtney was re-elected in the Stoke-Tahunanui Ward again achieving the election quota threshold on the first round or iteration of voting.

 Outside politics

 Courtney owned and operated supermarkets in Nelson and at its peak, he had five of them.
 He retired to Australia in about 2000.
 He returned to live in Nelson in late 2014 or early 2015.